rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 Some properties, when changed, trigger a complete widget recreation that ends any ongoing user interaction.
 Also, updating these properties continuously (e.g. when linked to a slider's dynamic value) can be very cpu expensive.

 Some properties have much cheaper update routines and can be considered as `dynamic`, as in performance safe.
-These properties are marked in the documentation with a <i class="dynamic-prop-icon" title="dynamic"></i>.
+These properties are marked in the documentation with a <i class="fas fa-bolt" title="dynamic"></i>.

 #### Circular references cases